senees/gsl-example/README.md

-# gsl-example
+# GNU Scientific Library example

-GNU Scientific Library example
+Simple example how to use GSL in C application.